 The Big River is a great place for a float trip if you are looking to do some hiking or exploring during your trip.
-The Big River flows right through the banks of Washington State Park, Twin River Park, Cedar Hill Park and St. Francois State Park.
-About 45 minute drive from St. Louis, it's perfect for a day float trip.
-The slow moving waters also make it a perfect spot for some fishing or canoeing!
+The Big River flows right through the banks of Washington State Park, Twin River Park, Cedar Hill Park, and St. Francois State Park.
+About a 45-minute drive from St. Louis, it's perfect for a day float trip.
+The slow-moving waters also make it a perfect spot for some fishing or canoeing!

-Where to Rent: Old Cove Canoe and Kayak has outstanding customer service and great prices on their float trip rental equipment.
+Where to Rent: Cherokee Landing has outstanding customer service and great prices on their float trip rental equipment.
 The staff is very accommodating and will help you if you have any questions.

 Where to Stay: This modern victorian home on AirBnb fits 6 adults, perfect for a friend float trip weekend!
 If you are looking to camp right on the river Washington State Park campground offers spaced out sites and clean nice facilities!

 2. Black River